Bilibili: Membership

 Most content on Bilibili is free for anonymous viewing, while some videos require a membership.
-Select videos are also only available under the Chengbao system (承包), in which case members must pay to access them.
+Select videos are also only available under the Chengbao system, in which case members must pay to access them.
 Membership is also required to submit videos or comments.
 Bilibili limits its memberships to balance the quality of its users and moderation capacity.
-In March 2013,a limited number of invitation codes was shared with existing users.
+In March 2013, a limited number of invitation codes was shared with existing users.
 Registrants using the codes needed to complete 100 questions to become a premium member, with questions mostly related to ACG.
 On 19 May 2015, Bilibili reduced the number of questions to 50, with 20 questions on internet comment etiquette.
 On 26 February 2017, Bilibili reinstated the 100-question test, with a passing threshold of 60.
-Existing users can purchase invitation codes.

 Subscription

 On 9 October 2016, Bilibili launched a premium membership subscription service on the site, costing around ¥25 per month, or approximately US$2 per month on a long-term subscription.
 Premium members get access to videos in high resolution and can receive early access to certain videos, alongside other benefits such as discounts on Bilibili-owned games.
 From 1 January 2018, Bilibili extended its early access programme to premium members, giving them early access to certain episodes of animated series, with regular members needing to wait a week to watch them.